Olof Palme: Early political career

 In 1953, Palme was recruited by social democratic prime minister Tage Erlander to work as his personal secretary, becoming the first of Erlander's large personal staff, a group of young aides such as Ingvar Carlsson and Bengt K. Å. Johansson, a group that became known as "the boys".
 From 1955 he was a board member of the Swedish Social Democratic Youth League and lectured at the Youth League College Bommersvik.
 He also was a member of the Worker's Educational Association.

-In 1957 he was elected as a member of parliament (Swedish: riksdagsledamot) represented Jönköping County in the directly elected Second Chamber (Andra kammaren) of the Riksdag.
-In the early 1960s Palme became a member of the Agency for International Assistance (NIB) and was in charge of inquiries into assistance to the developing countries and educational aid.
+In 1957, he was elected as a member of parliament (Swedish: riksdagsledamot) representing Jönköping County in the directly elected Second Chamber of the Riksdag.
+In the early 1960s Palme became a member of the Agency for International Assistance and was in charge of inquiries into assistance to the developing countries and educational aid.
 In 1963, he became a member of the Cabinet as minister without portfolio in the Cabinet Office, and retained his duties as a close political adviser to Prime Minister Tage Erlander.
 In 1965, he became Minister of Communications.
 One issue of special interest to him was the further development of radio and television, while ensuring their independence from commercial interests.
 In 1967 he became Minister of Education and Ecclesiastical Affairs, and the following year, he became Minister for Education and was the target of strong criticism from left-wing students protesting against the government's plans for university reform.
 The protests culminated with the occupation of the Student Union Building in Stockholm; Palme came there and tried to comfort the students, urging them to use democratic methods for the pursuit of their cause.
 On 21 February 1968, Palme participated in a protest in Stockholm against U.S. involvement in the war in Vietnam together with the North Vietnamese ambassador to the Soviet Union, Nguyễn Thọ Chân.
 The protest was organized by the Swedish Committee for Vietnam and Palme and Nguyen were both invited as speakers.
 As a result of this, the U.S. recalled its Ambassador from Sweden and Palme was fiercely criticised by the opposition for his participation in the protest.